 From my lifetime career as a student, I have realized the importance of networking.
 More so, the importance of networking in a field, like wine law, that is particularly compact is vital.
 Additionally, nothing is more important than remaining informed in the legal niche in which I aspire to practice.
 Hence, the creation of On Reserve.

-This summer, in response to my curiosity about wine law, I studied abroad in Bologna at the Università di Bologna and took a class on international and comparative law.
+This summer, in partial response to my curiosity about wine law, I studied abroad in Bologna at the Università di Bologna and took a class on international and comparative law.
 One of my goals was to use this trip to explore the international perspective on wine law and consult regional wine lawyers about their experiences.
 I traveled throughout different wine regions, including the stunning Montalcino, and visited wineries to learn about their vineyards’ histories and legal issues.
 Aside from being a much-needed expedition after my 1L year in law school, this journey only reaffirmed my desire to focus on wine law in America and internationally.